Understanding the OSI Model as a Backend Engineer

 - Layer 3: IP whitelisting, network segmentation

-Without the OSI awareness, it is easy to rely soley on HTTPS and overlook vulnerabilities that exist at lower layers.
+Without the OSI awareness, it is easy to rely solely on HTTPS and overlook vulnerabilities that exist at lower layers.

 Modern backend engineers work in cloud environments where OSI concepts appear everywhere: